3.1. Round Structure

 3.1.5 Multi-Deck System

 Players are prohibited from making modifications to their decks between rounds unless the tournament uses the following multi-deck rules.
-The multi-deck system can be used at any tournament with fewer than 12 players (i.e., fewer than three tables).
+The multi-deck system can be used at any tournament that is neither a national championship, a grand prix, or a continental championship.
 Organizers choosing to use this system must announce its use in advance of the tournament date.
 Players may choose to bring any number of tournament-legal decks to the tournament and/or extra cards to exchange with cards in their decks (also known as a sideboard in some games).
 Between rounds, players may freely switch decks (or cards in their decks).
-A tournament begun with the multi-deck system cannot admit more players between rounds if doing so would create a round with 12 or more players.

 3.1.6 Tournament Without Final